lindevloeberghs/lewagon-lectures/front-end/html&css/exercises.md

+# Before the exercises
+Install the needed gems and other things like in the slides

 # Profile Content
 We're going to create a really simple profile page about ourselve An example can be seen here: http://lewagon.github.io/html-css-challenges/01-profile-content/